oVirt/ovirt-site/source/release/4.3.0/index.html.md

  - [BZ 1131178](https://bugzilla.redhat.com/1131178) <b>[RFE] Include storage domain UUID in Storage Domain 'General' tab</b><br>
  - [BZ 1570077](https://bugzilla.redhat.com/1570077) <b>[RFE] Add UI plugin API function to allow tab/place resource cleanup</b><br>Feature: After adding custom primary/secondary menu item or details tab via UI plugin API, it's now possible to attach "unload" handler to perform any UI-plugin-specific cleanup once the user navigates away from the given primary/secondary menu item or details tab.<br><br>Reason: Allow UI plugins to attach "unload" handler for each plugin-contributed WebAdmin UI application place, i.e. custom primary/secondary menu item or details tab.<br><br>Result: After adding the custom application place via addPrimaryMenuPlace/addSecondaryMenuPlace/addDetailPlace API functions, you can attach "unload" handler for that place by calling api.setPlaceUnloadHandler(place, handler) function.
  - [BZ 1561539](https://bugzilla.redhat.com/1561539) <b>[RFE] Allow adding a new host or reinstalling existing one and switching it to Maintenance without activation</b><br>Feature: <br><br>Allow adding, approving or reinstalling a host without automatically activating it afterwards.<br><br>Reason: <br><br>Sometimes there is performance overhead when activating a host after its addition / re-install / approval, especially when the connection to the storage-domain is problematic.
 Due to this it's necessary to enable users to add / re-install /approve a host without the host being automatically activated afterwards.<br><br>Result: <br><br>The API will support activate=false matrix<br>parameter in the URL of the request, relevant for add host, install host, approve host operations. <br><br>The WebAdmin will provide "Activate Host After Install" checkbox in add and install host dialogues, and propagate the value of the checkbox to the Engine. <br><br>The default behavior remains activating the host.
+ - [BZ 1580346](https://bugzilla.redhat.com/1580346) <b>Cluster properties 'Enable to set host/VM...' should be set by default (and hidden?)</b><br>
  - [BZ 1454389](https://bugzilla.redhat.com/1454389) <b>[RFE] add search query for cluster compatibility level override</b><br>Feature: <br>Added a search query to list all VMs with specific cluster compatibility override.<br><br>Result: <br>The new queries are:<br>- Vms: custom_compatibility_version = X.Y<br>- Vms: custom_compatibility_version != X.Y<br><br>The first lists all VMs with cluster compatibility override to version X.Y and the second lists VMs with different cluster compatibility override version or without any cluster compatibility override set.
  - [BZ 1408584](https://bugzilla.redhat.com/1408584) <b>[RFE] Host cpu type is not found anywhere in REST API</b><br>Feature: Added the CPU Type to the REST API's Host details. <br><br>Reason: The REST API should be consistent with the UI which does display the CPU Type.<br><br>Result: The REST API now returns the CPU Type with the rest of the Host data.
+ - [BZ 1561413](https://bugzilla.redhat.com/1561413) <b>[RFE] Remove option should be grayed out for delete protected VMs</b><br>Feature: Since delete-protected VMs cannot be modified, including removal, destructive operations are now disabled.<br><br>Reason: Previously, this button was enabled, but did not perform any operations, leading to an inconsistent user experience.<br><br>Result: "Remove" is now disabled if a VM is delete protected
  - [BZ 1630243](https://bugzilla.redhat.com/1630243) <b>[RFE] Show live migration progress bar also in virtual machine tab in host page</b><br>During VM live migration, the migration progress bar is shown also in the host page on the virtual machine tab.
  - [BZ 1651255](https://bugzilla.redhat.com/1651255) <b>Cannot set number of IO threads via the UI</b><br>Feature: <br>The number of IO threads can be set in the web UI in the new/edit VM dialog.<br><br>Reason: <br>Some users may need to set the number of IO threads and using web UI can be easier than REST API.
+ - [BZ 1602968](https://bugzilla.redhat.com/1602968) <b>[RFE] Add "power off VM" to the right-click popup menu in the GUI</b><br>Feature: "Power Off VM" was missing from the context menu in the RHV-M administrator portal<br><br>Reason: This was present in previous versions, but removed as part of the new user interface.<br><br>Result: "Power Off VM" is present when a running VM is right-clicked
  - [BZ 1560132](https://bugzilla.redhat.com/1560132) <b>[RFE] Add finer grained monitoring thresholds for memory consumption on Hypervisors to RHV</b><br>In the Administration Portal, it is possible to set a threshold for cluster level monitoring as a percentage or an absolute value, for example, 95% or 2048 MB.
 When usage exceeds 95% or free memory falls below 2048 MB, a "high memory usage" or "low memory available" event is logged.
 This reduces log clutter for clusters with large (1.5 TB) amounts of memory.

 #### oVirt Host Dependencies